Combinator expressions¤

 Output: ('Hello', ' ', 'world', '!')

-: Parse list of values to record structure¤
+Parse list of values to record structure.

-Iterating through list of elements !PARSE.RECORD
+Iterating through list of elements !PARSE.RECORD expression collects values to record structure.

 Type: Combinator